-Distribution: Widely distributed on both sides of the Cascades crest in Washington; Alaska south to California, east to the Rocky Mountains; from the midwestern U.S. to the Atlantic Coast.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; Alaska to California, east to the Rocky Mountains, and further east across most of North America to the Atlantic Coast.

 Habitat: Disturbed areas, grassy balds, prairies, grasslands, lawns, and roadsides.